 The Coalition for Whistleblowers Protection and Press Freedom’ Welfare Campaign invites journalists and media workers across Nigeria to participate in the Newsroom survey, designed to help identify the best media organization with quality working conditions in Nigeria.

 This first-of-its-kind approach to recognizing and celebrating excellence in the media industry based on the staff’s perception of the organization rather than just the products of their work is important especially in view of worsening conditions of service for journalists and increased advocacy for better welfare for journalists.

 This survey explores the media organization’s ability to satisfy needs that have been classified according to pre-identified parameters which adopt the Maslow’s hierarchy of needs theory, exploring the individual’s relationship with the organization including its culture and policies, colleagues and the environment in which all parties operate.

-This survey will be extensively distributed across all media organizations and at the end, the best newsrooms to work for will be ranked based on the responses gathered and awarded accordingly.
+This survey will be extensively distributed across all media organizations and at the end, the best newsrooms with the good working condition will be ranked based on the responses gathered and awarded accordingly.

-The Journalist Welfare Campaign is part of the PTCIJ’s Press Freedom project and its objective is to improve the welfare of journalists through advocacy; reports of poor work conditions, lack of basic employee benefits such as insurance, pension, healthcare with the added security risk of doing good journalism among other issues, necessitated a deliberate focus on the holistic welfare of journalists.
+The aim is to improve the welfare of journalists through advocacy; reports of poor work conditions, lack of basic employee benefits such as insurance, pension, healthcare with the added security risk of doing good journalism among other issues, necessitated a deliberate focus on the holistic welfare of journalists.